borismo1/Assembler/README.md

-# Assembler
+# Assembler written in ansi C

-Translate assembly program to machine code
+Receives an assembley code and returns machine code.

+Link to pdf with more info coming soon (hebrew).